GJDeY/Bamazon/README.md

 # Bamazon
-An mock storefront CLI app which users may place orders and in turn should deplete inventory
+An mock storefront CLI (command line interface) app which users may place orders for items and see the item prices.
+In turn, the program will monitor and deplete the current inventory when orders are placed.
+If there is no stock for a certain item, the program will let user know that there is no more inventory for that selected item.